• Mental Health

 In therapy, a psychotherapist will utilize various techniques and strategies to combat depression by helping the individual create a sense of control and well-being.
 Therapy is available in numerous settings like schools, doctors’ offices, community mental health centers, hospitals, and private practice locations across the country.

-• Cognitive-behavioral therapy (CBT): Examines thoughts, feelings, and behaviors to limit shift thoughts and create healthy actions
+• CBT: cognitive behavioral therapy (CBT) examines thoughts, feelings, and behaviors to limit shift thoughts and create healthy actions

-• Interpersonal therapy (IPT): A therapy style grounded in the idea that having healthy relationships will push back on depressive disorders
+• IPT: interpersonal therapy (IPT) is a therapy style grounded in the idea that having healthy relationships will push back on depressive disorders

-• Problem-solving therapy (PST): Aims to teach clients new ways to identify and resolve problems, ratchet than allowing them to grow out of control
+• PST: problem solving therapy (PST) aims to teach clients new ways to identify and resolve problems, ratchet than allowing them to grow out of control

-• Acceptance and commitment therapy (ACT): A style of therapy that helps people find acceptance of some issues and discover commitment towards change other problems
+• ACT: acceptance and commitment therapy (ACT) is a style of therapy that helps people find acceptance of some issues and discover commitment towards change other problems

-• Cognitive behavioral analysis system of psychotherapy (CBASP): Designed specifically for people with chronic depression, CBASP helps by challenging the client’s damaging perceptions and behaviors and searching for places where changed actions could have resulted in different outcomes.1
+• CBASP: Designed specifically for people with chronic depression, cognitive behavioral analysis system of psychotherapy (CBASP) helps by challenging the client’s damaging perceptions and behaviors and searching for places where changed actions could have resulted in different outcomes1

 Medication

-Many people choose to use antidepressant medications, either alone or in combination with therapy, as a way to reduce symptoms linked to double depression.
+Many people choose to use medication for depression, either alone or in combination with therapy, as a way to reduce symptoms linked to double depression.
 Prescribers like primary care doctors, psychiatrists, and nurse practitioners, will discuss the potential benefits and risks of any medication recommended.

 As double depression is the emergence of both major depressive and persistent depressive disorders, the treatment must focus on addressing and resolving each of these conditions.
 The presence of double depression is more difficult to treat than either condition separately.

-Managing symptoms, moving past pessimism, and promoting happiness will be a longer process for those with double depression than for those with MDD alone.
-Second, people with double depression are more likely to have a symptom relapse.
-Among people who respond well to double depression treatment, half will see a return of symptoms within two years, indicating that people with double depression may need ongoing therapy for maintenance and to monitor their condition.1
+Managing symptoms, moving past pessimism, and promoting happiness will be a longer process for those with double depression vs. those with MDD alone.
+People with double depression are also more likely to have a symptom relapse.
+Among people who respond well to double depression treatment, half will see a return of symptoms within two years, indicating that people with double depression may need ongoing therapy for maintenance and monitoring.1

 If a person wants help for double depression, they only have to reach out for treatment.
-Some simple ways to access mental health care are to talk to your primary care physician, asked a trusted friend or family member, or use an online therapist directory where you can search by location and specialty.
+Some simple ways to access mental health care are to talk to your primary care physician, ask a trusted friend or family member, or find a therapist in an online therapist directory where you can search by location and specialty.
+In addition to traditional therapy, there are now many excellent online therapy options for depression.

 How to Get Help For a Loved One